AURTGA001– – Drive and Manoeuvre Trailers

 - Vehicle – 1 day course $135.00 per person per day.

-Note: The cost above is a per person cost.
+Note: The vehicle and trailer hire cost is a per person cost.
 Each vehicle may be shared by two participants.
 If you wish to have exclusive use of a vehicle, then this can be arranged and would be at a cost of $200.00 per vehicle per day.